 - The design is grown incrementally by those who are closest to it.

 - The design evolves hand-in-hand with business functionality.
-It is constantly tested and enabled by Refactoring, Test-First, and Continuous Integration.
+It is constantly tested and enabled by Continuous Exploration, Refactoring, Test-First, Continuous Integration, and Continuous Deployment.

 - Teams rapidly evolve the design in accordance with the currently known requirements; the design is extended only as necessary to implement and validate the next increment of functionality.